Tallinn trams named after musicians: Timeline of introduction

+In August 2023 the folk group Curly Strings were also commemorated with a tram in their name, in the lead-up to their 10th anniversary as a band.

 Concerts and Performances

 Various concerts have been performed in these trams, the most notable being the concerts held on International Music Day 2019.

 On 5 December 2019, there was also a set of impromptu acting performances in the trams, called TRAMWARM, where students from the Estonian Academy of Arts set up regular household scenes in tram cars using household furniture and items, in a bid to encourage passengers to view their tram journeys differently.